Made You Look (Meghan Trainor song): Music video and promotion

 The music video for "Made You Look" was released on October 20, 2022, exclusive to Candy Crush Saga for 24 hours, followed by a wide release the following day.
-Trainor stated: "I knew for this music video that I wanted it to be bright, fun colors.
-That's my thing, always ... but I wanted this to feel like (an) elevated (version of 'All About That) Bass,' more saturated."
-It depicts her showing out various outfits at a press conference, driving in a car, and dancing in a room.
+Trainor stated that she wanted to achieve a superior and more saturated version of the video for "All About That Bass" by employing vivid and ebullient colors in it.
+It depicts her showing outfits at a press conference, driving in a car, and dancing in a room.
 Cameos include TikTok influencers Hoying, JoJo Siwa, Drew Afualo, and Olsen as dancers, and Sabara as the car driver.
 An alternate version of the video featuring only Trainor's dance sequence was later released, titled "Made You Look (Again)".

-On October 21, 2022, Trainor performed "Made You Look" live for the first time on The Today Show.
-Three days later, she reprised the song on The Tonight Show Starring Jimmy Fallon.
-Trainor sang it as a medley with "Here Comes Santa Claus" for The Wonderful World of Disney: Magical Holiday Celebration on November 27, 2022.
-On December 13, 2022, she performed "Made You Look" on The Drew Barrymore Show.
-Trainor reprised the song at the eighth season of Australian Idol on February 27, 2023.
+An online dance challenge choreographed by TikTok users Brookie and Jessie set to "Made You Look" became a trend on the platform, following which around two million user-generated videos also used the song.
+Trainor promoted the song with appearances on several television shows.
+On October 21, 2022, she performed "Made You Look" live for the first time on The Today Show.
+Three days later, Trainor reprised the song on The Tonight Show Starring Jimmy Fallon.
+She sang it as a medley with "Here Comes Santa Claus" for The Wonderful World of Disney: Magical Holiday Celebration on November 27, 2022.
+On December 13, 2022, Trainor performed "Made You Look" on The Drew Barrymore Show.
+She reprised the song during the eighth season of Australian Idol on February 27, 2023.
+In 2024, Trainor sang it for The Today Show's Citi concert series and Capital's Summertime Ball, and she included it as the last song on the set list of her concert tour, the Timeless Tour, as the encore.